DavisPL-Teaching/189c/lecture1/README.md

     + `code .` to open in VSCode

-- For each lectuer, do a `git stash`, `git pull` to get the latest lecture notes.
+- For each lecture, do a `git stash`, `git pull` to get the latest lecture notes.